sphinx-doc/sphinx/doc/development/theming.rst

 If the name of a file in the ``static/`` directory of a theme (or in the user's static path) ends with ``.jinja`` or ``_t``, it will be processed by the template engine.
 The suffix will be removed from the final file name.

-For example, the *classic* theme has a file ``static/classic.css.jinja`` which uses templating to put the color options into the stylesheet.
-When a documentation project is built with the classic theme, the output directory will contain a ``_static/classic.css`` file where all template tags have been processed.
+For example, a theme with a ``static/theme_styles.css.jinja`` file could use templating to put options into the stylesheet.
+When a documentation project is built with that theme, the output directory will contain a ``_static/theme_styles.css`` file where all template tags have been processed.

 .. versionchanged:: 7.3